 - Built-in dithering using N.I.N.A.'s Direct Guider function

-The desired method of dithering is selected in the Equipment > Guider tab.
+The desired way of dithering is based on the connected device in the Equipment > Guider tab.

 This is the typical scenario for most users.
 The user has a single main camera, a guide camera, and a supported guiding application.
 At the intervals configured in the sequence, N.I.N.A. will pause operations with the main camera and trigger a dither operation.
 Photography resumes when the dither operation is completed.